 Figure 4 shows the development in the cost-of-living index with trade barriers compared with the Laspeyres-Paasche band.
-It is well known that the true cost-of-living index lies within the Laspeyres-Paasche band when preferences are homothetic and when there are no barriers to trade.
+It is well known that the true cost-of-living index lies within the Laspeyres-

+Paasche band when preferences are homothetic and when there are no barriers to trade, see e.g., the Export and Import Price Index Manual (IMF et al. 2009, p.
+421).
 The difference between the true cost-of-living index and either the Laspeyres or Paasche index represents a substitution bias, i.e., the bias from not taking account of how consumers switch away from goods that have become relatively more expensive and toward goods that have become relatively less expensive.
 By comparing the trade barrier bias with the Laspeyres-Paasche band yields a visual picture of its importance with respect to the substitution bias.